 Glue the house together

 In addition, this is a good time to touch up the gingerbread paint.
-When you glue the house together the corners open up and some cardboard shows so you need some touch up paint.
+When you glue the house together the corners open up and cardboard shows on the edges so you need some touch up paint.

 This is a different kind of roofline.
 It has a flat section on top that you kind of tuck in like an envelope.
 It makes for a very sturdy house.

 Often I glue on the door and window pieces before I glue the house together, but I wanted to make sure this house went together well before I did that.